kdgregory/log4j-aws-appenders/docs/client.md

 ### `clientEndpoint`

-If specified, identifies a hostname that should be used for SDK connections.
-This is intended for use when running inside a VPC without access to the Internet, or with a simulated environment such as [localstack](https://github.com/localstack/localstack).
+If specified, identifies the endpoint for API calls, overriding the region-specific default endpoint.
+This is used when running inside a VPC without access to the Internet, or with a simulated environment such as [localstack](https://github.com/localstack/localstack).

+If unable to configure a client with the desired endpoint, the appender will report the error using the logging framework's internal status logger.
+It will not create a client using a default endpoint.

+> Note: the version 1 SDK allows you to specify a client endpoint as either a hostname or a URL.
+Version 2 requires a URL.

 Example:

 ```
-log4j.appender.cloudwatch.clientEndpoint=myservice.example.com
+log4j.appender.cloudwatch.clientEndpoint=https://myservice.example.com
 ```